 Note: School board policies may be revised at any time.
-For legal context and the most current copy of the local policy, visit https://pol.tasb.org/Home/Index/162 Below is the text of Academy ISD's policy FFI(LOCAL) as of the date this handbook was finalized for this school year.
+For legal context and the most current copy of the local policy, visit https://pol.tasb.org/PolicyOnline/PolicyDetails?key=162&code=FFI#localTabContent .
+Below is the text of Academy ISD's policy FFI(LOCAL) as of the date this handbook was finalized for this school year.